djeada/Algorithms-And-Data-Structures/notes/data_structures.md

 3. **Right-left rotation** is necessary when the right subtree of a node is taller, but the right child's left subtree is taller than its right subtree.
 This rotation involves first applying a right rotation on the right child, followed by a left rotation on the original node, with height updates for all affected nodes.
 4. **Left-right rotation** is applied when the left subtree of a node is taller, and the left child's right subtree is taller than its left subtree.
 The process starts with a left rotation on the left child, followed by a right rotation on the original node, and concludes with height updates.

-These rotations ensure that AVL trees maintain their crucial property of balance, offering consistently high performance.
+These rotations keep AVL trees balanced, ensuring consistent performance.

 * [C++](https://github.com/djeada/Algorithms-And-Data-Structures/tree/master/src/collections_and_containers/cpp/avl_tree)
 * [Python](https://github.com/djeada/Algorithms-And-Data-Structures/tree/master/src/collections_and_containers/python/avl_tree)